Geert Wilders: Views on LGBT community

 According to Wilders, the LGBT community in Europe is threatened by mass immigration from the Muslim world.
 He said that "We were always one of the top parties that were supported by (the gay) community.
 We believe that like Christians and Jews and women and journalists, gay people are also one of the first to pay the price of ...
 Islamization."
 International commentators have documented that Wilders has typically promoted more moderate and socially liberal positions towards LGBT people when compared to other national-populist political leaders in Europe, which Wilders frames as being part of a Dutch traditional value of tolerance.

 In 2017, Wilders and the PVV voted in favour of including mandatory LGBT education in secondary vocational education while other Dutch conservative parties voted against.
 However, Wilders has criticized the promotion of "woke indoctrination" among young children, describing it as a "woke dictatorship".
-Wilders asserts that the freedoms that homosexual people should ideally enjoy, such as the freedom to express affection, marry, and have children, are held back by Islam which opposes it, and actively resists against it.
+Wilders said that the freedoms that homosexual people should ideally enjoy, such as the freedom to express affection, marry, and have children, are held back by Islam which opposes it, and actively resists against it.

-In 2022, Wilders stated “If people are transsexual, they get all the respect from the PVV.
+In 2022, Wilders stated: “If people are transsexual, they get all the respect from the PVV.
 We have no problem with that" but argues transgender people should only be allowed to change gender with the approval of a doctor or psychiatrist.

 Other positions

 In the 1990s while at the VVD, Wilders advocated for ethnic Hungarians, claiming that Hungarians in Romania, Slovakia, Serbia and Ukraine were being oppressed.
-In 1996, the VVD distanced itself from the Hungary working group after questions were asked by Slovakian diplomats.
+In 1996, the VVD distanced itself from the Hungary working group after questions were asked by Slovak diplomats.

 Wilders supported Indian politician Nupur Sharma's comments on Muhammad that caused controversy.
 He also supported the decision of India's Hindu nationalist-led government to revoke the special status of Muslim-majority Jammu and Kashmir.
 He posted: "India is a full democracy.
 Pakistan is a 100 per cent terror state.
 So the choice is easy.
 Welcome home Kashmir. #IndiaForKashmir."

 Regarding climate change, Wilders has said "We are not climate deniers.
 We have a climate problem, but we cannot solve it in the Netherlands.
 If you close a coal-fired power station in the Netherlands, ten will be added in China in the same week."

-In 2022, when Prime Minister Mark Rutte expressed his apology on behalf of the government of Netherlands over excessive violence conducted by Dutch troops during the Indonesian National Revolution, Wilders heavily criticized Rutte saying that the apology severely dishonored Dutch veterans.
+In 2022, when Prime Minister Mark Rutte expressed his apology on behalf of the government of Netherlands over excessive violence conducted by Dutch troops during the Indonesian National Revolution, Wilders criticized Rutte saying that the apology severely dishonored Dutch veterans.
 Wilders in turn demanded that the government of Indonesia should apologize instead over their excessive violence during the Bersiap period.
-This statement was responded by heavy criticism of Indonesians.